St. Andrew's Episcopal Church

 This group meets on the Second Sunday of the Month at St. Andrew’s Episcopal Church in Hanover, MA 02339, and gathers for great food and nourishing conversation.
 Teenagers help set the agenda and often focus on topics that are important to them.

 As a two-year program, this group engages in mutual exploration and hospitality.
-In the summer of 2026 the teenagers from Massachusetts will travel to South Africa where they will be welcomed and hosted by their companion youth group in Hermanus, South Africa - the Volmoed Youth Program.
-In the summer of 2027, the Volmoed Youth group will travel to Massachusetts.
+In the summer of 2026 the teenagers from Massachusetts will travel to South Africa where they will be welcomed and hosted by their companion youth group in Hermanus, South Africa - the Volmoed Youth Leadership Program.
+In January of 2027, the Volmoed Youth group will travel to Massachusetts.

 Shore to Shore Application